-- Authored and edited content for digital and print mediums;
+- Authored and edited content for digital, print and video media.

-- Managed large teams of print, digital and video content producers for a range of communications;
+- Managed large teams of print, digital and video content producers for a range of communications.

-- Devised and implemented guidelines for social media marketing; and
+- Devised and implemented guidelines for social media marketing, crisis communications, and leadership briefings.

 Have questions communications, marketing and the tools and tactics needed to elevate your church's engagement and outreach to new levels?
-Call us at 914-997-1570 or email our Director of Communications to see how we can help.
+Call us at 914-61-2218 or email Lisa Isom, our Director of Communications, to see how we can help.